src-run/augustus-utility-library/README.md

 [Welcome](https://src.run/go/readme_welcome)!
 The `src-run/augustus-utility-library` package provides the following

-> collection of utility objects for strings, arrays, classes, etc
+> A simple collection of utilities for strings, arrays, objects, and more.

 ### Grouping